Tag: parenting

 Today, I came across a rather popular quote about how new mothers once had a village, but now that village is nonexistent.
 Now, new moms not only have to prepare for the arrival of their child but also brace themselves for a long and exhausting battle.

 We are the village.
 Yet, the village that was supposed to nurture new mothers now either hunts them or shuns them.
-The very people—the elders, the parents, the grandparents, the aunts and uncles, the seniors in the family—whose age and experience should have made them more empathetic, often let their egos dictate their behavior.
+The very people like the elders, the parents, the grandparents, the aunts and uncles, the seniors in the family whose age and experience should have made them more empathetic, often let their egos dictate their behavior.
 Instead of offering support, new mothers are met with judgment, control, and unsolicited advice.

 Sometimes, the village just watches from the sidelines, observing her through the lens of toxic tradition and fake dogmatism, while she burns in frustration and pain.